mj0stjo/ML-Lab-Project/README.md

 To use the project:

-- Open the Credit_Card_Overdue_Prediction.ipynb notebook.
+- Open the `Lab Project Notebook.ipynb` notebook.
 - Run the cells to perform the analysis and view the results.